Career Timeline of John Lennon: Major Achievements and Milestones

 February 1968: The Beatles travel to India

-May 1968: Lennon and Ono's Recording Session
+May 1968: Lennon and Ono's Night Recording

-In May 1968, while Cynthia Lennon was on holiday, John Lennon invited Yoko Ono to his home.
+In May 1968, while Cynthia Lennon was on holiday, John Lennon invited Yoko Ono to visit his home.
 They spent the night recording what would become the "Two Virgins" album and, according to Lennon, "made love at dawn".

 1968: Formation of ABKCO Industries